Alfresco/docs-process-automation/README.md

-# Content Automation Service documentation
+# Alfresco Process Automation documentation

-This repository contains the documentation for Alfresco Content Automation Service.
+This repository contains the documentation for Alfresco Process Automation.
 This documentation repository is:

 * A **Work in Progress**: see [DOCS-5977](https://issues.alfresco.com/jira/browse/DOCS-5977) for documentation updates.

-* **Temporary**: the content in this repository will be moved to the documentation site for CAS release.
+* **Temporary**: the content in this repository will be moved to the documentation site for release.

-* **Internal**: the content here is for internal use only until CAS release.
+* **Internal**: the content here is for internal use only until release.

 ## Contributions